-Unique options like the American Express Green Card or the Hilton Honors Surpass can be great options for travelers who plan 1-2 trips a year or for families needing additional guest access above and beyond what’s offered with a card like the Chase Sapphire Reserve.
+Hotel credit cards like the Hilton Honors Surpass can be a great option for travelers who plan 1-2 trips a year or for families needing additional guest access above and beyond what’s offered with a card like the Chase Sapphire Reserve.

 Airline-specific premium cards with lounge access to these airlines’ clubs and lounges are perfect for loyalists.